ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 - the persistent name of the ANE in this property map

-With this format, the Client has all the needed information for further standalone query properties on the ANE, without the need to query a path vector for it.
+With this format, the client has all the needed information for further standalone query properties on the ANE, without the need to query a path vector for it.